Course overview

 Applicability to design, production & maintenance

-Quiz: Explaining safety-related terminology
+Exercise: Explaining safety-related terms

 The ICAO ‘SMS framework’